tigoe/html-for-conndev/readme.md

 By using JavaScript to manipulate the elements of the page, you can make the various text elements, like the spans, responsive to the values of the inputs, like the button or the slider.
 You can send those values to a web server using the JavaScript `fetch()` command, or you can use other communications protocols to send the values to connected devices.

+### Client-Side JavaScript Structure

+A typical client-side JavaScript is structured like this:

+* define functions to listen for DOM events
+* add a listener function for the page load event

+There's not typically a main loop, as you might be used to for C or Java; all the action happens on user-generated events.
+You can make some timed functions using `setInterval()` or `setTimeout()`, but these are typically less common.

+Here's a [plain Javascript template](template/script.js).
+It goes with this [HTML page](template/index.html).
+This [style sheet](template/styles.css) is used to set the positions of the elements.

 ### HTML Input Elements

 There are many input elements defined in the HTML5 specification, and you can use them to gather all sorts of structured data.
 You can both get and set the value of an input element in JavaScript.